joakim/kay/README.md

 answer: 42
 ```

 This message matches the `(key): (value)` receptor of the cell, setting the cell's `answer` slot to `42`.
-Assignment messages are special in that anything following the `:` is desugared into an expression, evaluating it into a value.
+Assignment messages are special in that anything following the `:` is desugared into an expression, evaluating it to return a value.

 Using a slot as an argument in a message is otherwise done by wrapping it in `()`, evaluating it before the message is sent: